intersystems-community/irisdemo-demo-htap/README.md

 After running a test, the UI will allow you to download the test results as a CSV file.
 Here is what the columns on the Results CSV file mean:
 * Ingestion:
   - **timeInSeconds** - A point in time during the test given in seconds.
+  - **numberOfActiveIngestionThreads** - The total number of active ingestion threads sending data to the database.
   - **numberOfRowsIngested** - Total number of records inserted at a given point in time
   - **recordsIngestedPerSec** - Instantaneous ingestion rate expressed in number of records inserted per second (rec/s) at a given point in time.
   - **avgRecordsIngestedPerSec** - Average number of records inserted per second up to a given point in time considering all records inserted up to that point in time.